5ide6urnslab/iRobotCreate2/README.md

 Released under the MIT license. http://opensource.org/licenses/mit-license.php

 ## Description
 ##### iRobotCreate2
-This iRobotCreate2 is the Arduino library for the iRobot Create 2 that runs on Arduino UNO and Arduino MEGA 2560, Arduino Nano 3.1.
+This iRobotCreate2 is the Arduino library for the iRobot Create® 2 that runs on Arduino UNO and Arduino MEGA 2560, Arduino Nano 3.1.
 It's necessary to add the PNP transistor "2N4403(x1)" and the Rectifler "1N4001(x2)" for this system.
 We are currently developing that.

 <img class="photo" src="https://github.com/5ide6urnslab/iRobotCreate2/blob/master/resource/iRobotCreate2.jpg" width="480px" />

 <br><br>
 ##### iRobotArm
 This iRobotArm is the Arduino library for the Makeblock Robotic Arm Add-on Pack that runs on Arduino UNO.
-This library can add a Robot Arm to iRobot Create 2.
+This library can add a Robot Arm to iRobot Create® 2.
 We designed the new system to control the Makeblock Robotic Arm Add-on Pack in arduino.
 It's necessary to add the motor driver "Sparkfun TB6612FNG Breakout" and the DC/DC converter "MCW03-05S12".
 We are currently developing that.

 <img class="photo" src="https://github.com/5ide6urnslab/iRobotCreate2/blob/master/resource/iRobotArm.jpg" width="480px" />